Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 This customer journey map shows an in-depth customer journey map of a customer interacting with a fictitious restaurant.

-It's clear that this style of map is more comprehensive than the others.
-It includes the front-of-stage (direct) and back-of-stage (non-direct or invisible) interactions a customer has with the company, as well as the support processes.
+This map style is clearly more comprehensive than the others.
+It includes the customer’s front-of-stage (direct) and back-of-stage (non-direct or invisible) interactions with the company, as well as the support processes.

 customer journey map example for retail